-Unusual exertion or overuse, including strains or sprains
+- Unusual exertion or overuse, including strains or sprains

 For nonarthritis joint pain, both rest and exercise are important.
-Warm baths, massage, and stretching exercises should be used as frequently as possible.
+Warm baths, massage, and stretching exercises should be used as often as possible.

-Aceteminophen (Tylenol) may help the soreness feel better.
-Anti-inflammatory medications may help relieve pain and swelling.
-Talk to your health care provider before giving aspirin or NSAIDs such as ibuprofen to children.
+Nonsteroidal anti-inflammatory drugs (NSAIDS) such as ibuprofen or naproxen may help relieve pain and swelling.
+Talk to your provider before giving aspirin or NSAIDs such as ibuprofen to children.

 When to Contact a Medical Professional

-Contact your health care provider if:
+Contact your provider if:

-You have fever that is not associated with flu symptoms
+- You have fever that is not associated with flu symptoms.

-You have lost 10 pounds or more without trying (unintended weight loss)
+- You have lost 10 pounds or more without trying (unintended weight loss).

-Your joint pain lasts for more than 3 days
+- Your joint pain lasts for more than 3 days.

-You have severe, unexplained joint pain, particularly if you have other unexplained symptoms
+- You have severe, unexplained joint pain and swelling, particularly if you have other unexplained symptoms.

 What to Expect at Your Office Visit